cunnie/writings/i_am_become_forever.md

 albeit as a being of pure energy.
 Would such a being still be Julia?
 Would she be able to transform back and forth at will?

-_Regrets serve little purpose_, he thought to himself, _Learn from your mistakes, but don't beat yourself up about them_.
+_Regrets serve little purpose.
+Learn from your mistakes, but don't beat yourself up about them._

 And what had he done wrong?
 He had turned on his cellphone.
 How could he have done better?
 He should have placed his cellphone in a place that was difficult